Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in the getValueAsStringMap function within pkg/engine/wildcards/wildcards.go.
-Attackers can craft expressions using the {{@}} variable combined with a pipe and an invalid JMESPath function (e.g., {{@ | nonexistentfunction}}).
-This leads to a nil value being substituted into the policy structure, causing a type assertion failure when internal functions expect string values.
-The vulnerability has a CVSS v3.1 base score of 7.7 (HIGH) with vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:C/C:N/I:N/A:H (GitHub Advisory, NVD).
+The vulnerability exists due to improper handling of JMESPath variable substitutions in the getValueAsStringMap function.
+When attackers craft expressions using the {{@}} variable combined with a pipe and an invalid JMESPath function (e.g., {{@ | nonexistentfunction}}), it leads to a nil value being substituted into the policy structure.
+The subsequent processing by internal functions results in a panic due to a type assertion failure when interface {} is nil, not string.
+The vulnerability has been assigned a CVSS v3.1 base score of 7.7 (High) with vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:C/C:N/I:N/A:H (GitHub Advisory).

 Source: This report was generated using AI